We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Only really works for garage doors with rails

-Anyone who wants to insulate a garage door but is uncomfortable using adhesives or fasteners should check out this simple-to-install garage door insulation kit.
+Anyone who wants to insulate a garage door but is uncomfortable using adhesives or fasteners should check out this easy -to-install garage door insulation kit from Matador.
 The kit comes with eight polystyrene laminate panels that can be cut to the perfect size for any garage door panels.
 Each piece of polystyrene laminate measures 54 inches long by 20.25 inches wide by 1.25 inches thick and has an R-value of 4.8.

 With this insulation kit, tape, glue, pins, or any other adhesives or fasteners aren’t necessary.
 After cutting everything to size, carefully slot them in between the horizontal and vertical rails on the garage door.
 The insulation also has a bright white and easily washable surface to keep the garage looking great.

 In full disclosure, these panels didn’t work with our garage door since we didn’t have the rails to slide them between.
 However, since they’re lightweight, we were able to tape them in place with the extra adhesive and tape from the other kits.
 Once we did, we were very impressed with the noise reduction and temperature difference between doors.
-The foam is thick and dense, but it’s easy enough to cut (though it does make a mess!) for custom-fitted panels.
+The foam is thick and dense, but it’s easy enough to cut for custom-fitted panels (though doing so does make a mess).

-Get the Matador garage door insulation at Amazon, Ace Hardware, The Home Depot, or DK Hardware.
+Get the Matador garage door insulation at Amazon, Ace Hardware, or The Home Depot.

 Jump to Our Top Picks